seifrajhi/seifrajhi.github.io/content/blog/Kubernetes-anti-patterns/index.md

 **The end ✌🏻**

-_**Keep Learning !!
-Keep Sharing !! 🔰**_
+<h1 align="center">🔰 Keep Learning !!
+Keep Sharing !! 🔰</h1>

 **📅 Stay updated**

-Subscribe to our newsletter for more insights on AWS cloud coomputing and containers.
+Subscribe to our newsletter for more insights on AWS cloud computing and containers.